sdss/python_template/STYLE.md

 - Private methods and functions (those that start with an underscore) may not have a docstring **only** if their purpose is really obvious.
 - In general, we prefer [Numpy style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy) docstrings over [Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google) docstrings, but you are free to choose one as long as you stick with it across all the product.
 Avoid style such as `param path: The path of the file to wrap` which are difficult to read.

+### General advice

+- Blank lines take only one byte; there is no reason for you not to use them frequently in your code and improve its legibility.
+- Remember the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).
+Explicit is better than implicit.
+Simple is better than complex.

+## Testing

 ## Automatic documentation generation